Nepal-US Relations

 Exchange of Visits

-There are number of high-level exchanges between Nepal and the US which has helped further strengthen the bilateral relations.
-Some latest and prominent visits between Nepal and the US are as follows:
+There are a number of high-level exchanges between Nepal and the US which have helped further strengthen the bilateral relations.
+Some prominent visits exchanged between Nepal and the US are as follows:

 From Nepal side

-• Foreign Minister Mr. N P Saud paid an official visit to the US from 30 October to 4 November 2023.
-He had a bilateral meeting with the Secretary of State Mr. Antony Blinken on 30 October 2023.
+• Foreign Minister Mr. N P Saud paid an official visit to the US in November 2023.
+He had a bilateral meeting with the Secretary of State Mr. Antony Blinken during the visit.

-• Foreign Minister Mr. Pradeep Kumar Gyawali visited the US on 18-20 December 2018 and held bilateral official meeting with Secretary of State Mr. Michael Pompeo.
+• Foreign Minister Mr. Pradeep Kumar Gyawali visited the US in December 2018 and held bilateral official meeting with Secretary of State Mr. Michael Pompeo.

 • Foreign Minister late Sahana Pradhan visited the US in September 2007.

-• Rt.
-Hon.
-Mr. K.P.
-Sharma Oli, in his capacity as Deputy Prime Minister and Minister for Foreign Affairs, the US in September 2006 and met with the Secretary of State Dr. Condoleezza Rice.
+• Mr. K.P.
+Sharma Oli, in his capacity as Deputy Prime Minister and Minister for Foreign Affairs, visited the US in September 2006 and met with the Secretary of State Dr. Condoleezza Rice.

-• Prime Minister Mr. Sher Bahadur Deuba visited the US from 6 to 11 May 2002.
+• Prime Minister Mr. Sher Bahadur Deuba visited the US in May 2002.

 • King Birendra and Queen Aishwarya visited the US in December 1983.